 Instructions

-- Start by preparing the tofu.
-Heat a non-stick frypan over medium-high heat with a drizzle of vegetable oil.
-Add shredded tofu and pan fry for 3-4 minutes until it has some golden highlights.
-Add soy sauce and continue to cook for a further 2 minutes.
+- Heat 1 tablespoon of vegetable oil in a nonstick frying pan over medium-high heat.
+Add the shredded tofu and cook for 3โ4 minutes, stirring occasionally, until golden in spots.
+Add the soy sauce and cook for another 2 minutes.
 Remove from heat and set aside.